kipr/daylite/README.md

 straightforward to change.

 Unlike ROS, Daylite is schemaless by design.
 Any well-formed data may be published to a topic.
 It is up to the recipient to discern a message's contents.
+This is not necessarily the intended use-case, however.
+It is merely to simplify library usage, dependencies, and build process.

 Daylite is designed to run on any OS with BSD-compliant sockets (including Windows, Mac OS, and Linux).
 It does not take advantage of any un-portable libraries or language features.